allegroai/clearml-docs/docs/clearml_agent.md

 ```bash
 clearml-agent daemon --services-mode --queue services --create-queue --docker <docker_name> --cpu-only
 ```

+To limit the number of simultaneous tasks run at the same time in services mode, pass the maximum number immediately after the
+`--services-mode` option (e.g. `--services-mode 5`)

 :::note Notes
 * `services-mode` currently only supports Docker mode.
 Each service spins on its own Docker image.
 * The default `clearml-server` configuration already runs a single `clearml-agent` in services mode that listens to the